sforsman/AutoloadContainer/README.md

 The module provides a service to store conditional autoloading relationships with other modules.
 When parent modules are created, this modules loads the modules attached to it.

 See the **examples**-folder how to extend your modules to support it.
+In the examples, the DummyChild-module registers itself with DummyParent, through the AutoContainer, when the module is installed.
+The DummyParent-module basically just lets AutoContainer know it has been initialized.
+This means DummyParent can be requested the normal way and still have the attached children loaded automatically.

-Parents don't necessarily have to be changed if you request them through AutoContainer.
+However parents don't necessarily have to be changed.
+You can request them through AutoContainer.
 For an example if before you had

 ```php
 $myModule = wire('modules')->get('MyModule');